classiebit/eventmie-pro-docs/resources/docs/2.0/events/repetitive-events.md

 <br>

-For this kind of scenario, here's the `Monthly or Weekly Payment` to the rescue. 🥰
+For this kind of scenario, here's the `Seasonal Ticket Feature` to the rescue. 🥰

 <br>

 Let's get started.
-Check the `Monthly or Weekly Payment` checkbox, e.g for the `Repetitive Type: Monthly` type of event.
+Check the `Seasonal Ticket` checkbox, e.g for the `Repetitive Type: Monthly` type of event.
 After that-

 1. Set the ticket prices for whole month schedules, instead of a single schedule.
 2. When a customer makes the payment, you get a whole month's payment instead of a single schedule.

 ---

-**This is how Monthly Repetitive Schedules with Monthly Payment option checked, look like**
+**This is how Monthly Repetitive Schedules with Seasonal Ticket option checked, look like**

 ---